 The City Clerk's office is responsible for maintaining the City's official documents, including ordinances and resolutions; preparation of Council Meeting Agendas; and keeping the City Council minutes of the meetings.
 This department provides notary and voter registration services and is also responsible for updating, codifying and publishing of the Milton Municipal Code.
 The City's records retention and record storage is provided through the City Clerk's office, as well as performing risk management.

-For public disclosure requests or questions, email Lisa Tylor, Finance Director/City Clerk at email@example.com
+For public disclosure requests or questions, email Katie Bolam, City Clerk/Human Resources Generalist, at email@example.com

 Voter registration forms are available at most libraries, schools, and at City Halls located within the county.
 An applicant can pick up a form at Milton City Hall in the City Clerk's office, complete them at home and mail them to the address shown on the back of each form.
 Allow 6-8 weeks to receive your voter registration card.
 If you have a question regarding voter registration or election issues, please contact either of the counties' records and election departments shown below: